SamFu1113/Cracking-the-coding-interview/Introduction.md

 &nbsp;&nbsp;&nbsp;&nbsp;Because he exposed too many red flags.
 Although he is very smart, he is very difficult to solve the interview questions.
 The first question in the interview is a variant of a classic question.
 Most successful job applicants can answer quickly,

-but he has trouble with the algorithm development of this question.
+&nbsp;&nbsp;&nbsp;&nbsp;However, he has trouble with the algorithm development of this question.
 When he proposed a plan, he did not consider a solution optimized for other scenarios.
 In the end, when coding, he quickly finished the code with the original solution idea,

 but the code was full of errors that he hadn't noticed.
 Although from any point of view, he is not the worst candidate we have ever seen, but he is far from "bar" (translator's note, benchmark).
 So, refuse.